Stationarity with Occasionally Binding Constraints: Model

 For the purposes of this paper, we may thus take $b=0$ without loss of generality.
 In this case, $y_{t}^{+}$ and $y_{t}^{-}$ respectively equal the positive and negative parts of $y_{t}$, and $y_{t}=y_{t}^{+}+y_{t}^{-}$.
 (Throughout the following, the notation `$a^{\pm}$' connotes $a^{+}$ and $a^{-}$ as objects associated respectively with $y_{t}^{+}$ and $y_{t}^{-}$, or their lags.
 If we want to instead denote the positive and negative parts of some $a\in\reals$, we shall do so by writing $[a]_{+}\defeq\max\{a,0\}$ or $[a]_{-}\defeq\min\{a,0\}$.)

-Models of the form of \eqref{var-pm} have previously been employed in the literature to account for the dynamic effects of censoring, occasionally binding constraints, and endogenous regime switching: see \citet{SM21}, \citet{AMSV21} and \citet{ILMZ20}.\footnote{The model formulated by \citet{AMSV21} falls within the scope of \eqref{var-pm}, once the conditions necessary for their model to have a unique solution (for all values of $u_{t}$) are imposed: see their Proposition~1(i).} We shall follow the former in referring to \eqref{var-pm} as a \emph{censored and kinked structural VAR} (CKSVAR) model.
-The following running example will be used to illustrate the concepts developed in this paper. \begin{example}[monetary policy] Consider the following stylised structural model of monetary policy in the presence of a zero lower bound (ZLB) constraint on interest rates consisting of a composite IS and Phillips curve (PC) equation
+Models of the form \eqref{var-pm} have previously been employed in the literature to account for the dynamic effects of censoring, occasionally binding constraints, and endogenous regime switching: see \citet{SM21}, \citet{AMSV21}, \citet{ABH23mimeo}, \citet{ILMZ20}, \citet{CCMM25}; and for extensions of the model considered here, see \citet{DM24,DM26id}.\footnote{The model formulated by \citet{AMSV21} falls within the scope of \eqref{var-pm}, once the conditions necessary for their model to have a unique solution (for all values of $u_{t}$) are imposed: see their Proposition~1(i).} We shall follow \citet{SM21} in referring to \eqref{var-pm} as a \emph{censored and kinked structural VAR} (CKSVAR) model, even though in many applications of interest $y_{t}^{+}$ and $y_{t}^{-}$ are fully observed, i.e.\ there is no `censoring'.
+The following running example will be used to illustrate the concepts developed in this paper.\footnote{In contrast to \eqref{var-two-sided}, which allows the two components $y_{t}^{+}$ and $y_{t}^{-}$ of the endogenous variable $y_{t}$ to have different coefficients, \citet{DG94JF} and \citet{JdG21CS} consider models of the form

+in which innovations of opposite signs are permitted to have different moving average coefficients.
+Since the nonlinearity is entirely confined to those moving average terms, the conditions for stationarity in these models are simply the usual ones for stationarity of linear vector autoregressive models.} \begin{example}[monetary policy] Consider the following stylised structural model of monetary policy in the presence of a zero lower bound (ZLB) constraint on interest rates consisting of a composite IS and Phillips curve (PC) equation

 and a policy reaction function (Taylor rule)

 where $r_{t}^{\ast}$ denotes the (real) natural rate of interest, $\pi_{t}$ inflation, and $\varepsilon_{t}$ a mean zero, i.i.d.\ innovation.
 The stance of monetary policy is measured by $i_{t}$: with $i_{t}^{+}=[i_{t}]_{+}$ giving the actual policy rate (constrained to be non-negative), and $i_{t}^{-}=[i_{t}]_{-}$ the desired stance of policy when the policy rate is constrained by the ZLB, to be effected via some form of `unconventional' monetary policy, such as long-term asset purchases. $\abv{\pi}$ denotes the central bank's inflation target.
 We maintain that $\gamma>0$, $\theta<0$, $\chi\in[0,1)$, and $\mu\in[0,1]$, where this last parameter captures the relative efficacy of unconventional policy.
 When $\chi=0$, the preceding corresponds to a simplified version of the model of \citet{ILMZ20}; a model with $\chi>0$ emerges by augmenting their Phillips curve with a measure of backward-looking agents.